 Born in Sofia, Bulgaria in 1953, Georgieva holds a PhD in economic science and a MA in political economy and sociology from the University of National and World Economy, Sofia, where she was an associate professor from 1977 to 1993.
 During her academic career, she was a visiting fellow at the London School of Economics and at the Massachusetts Institute of Technology.
 In 2010, she was named "European of the Year" and "Commissioner of the Year" by European Voice for her leadership in the EU's humanitarian response to crises.

-Following the fall of the Taliban in 2001, Dr. Mohammad Ashraf Ghani devoted himself to rebuild Afghanistan.
+Dr. Mohammad Ashraf Ghani has devoted himself to rebuilding Afghanistan.
 He advised Interim President Karzai and served as the Finance Minister in the Transitional Islamic State of Afghanistan until December 2004.

 During his tenure as Finance Minister, Ghani designed a package of reforms and initiated several public investment programs that led to significant improvements in the livelihoods of ordinary Afghans across the country.
 He declined to join the newly elected government in December 2004, instead becoming Chancellor of Kabul University and remained an influential voice in political circles both in Afghanistan and abroad, advising other post conflict governments including those of Kosovo, Nepal, South Sudan and Haiti.